named-data-iot/ndn-iot-package-over-posix/docs/src/examples.rst

 .. _repo: https://github.com/named-data-iot/ndn-iot-package-over-posix/tree/master/devices

 <project-root> is the ``ndn-iot-package-over-posix`` directory.
-If you're already inside the container, you need
+If you're already in container's root path, you need

 .. code-block:: bash